iotaledger/iota.js/.github/issue_template.md

 <!----Format For Feature Requests------->
 *Note*
 The feature request will probably be integrated faster if you do a pull request for it.
-If you want to discuss the feature before you actually write the code you are welcome to do it by first submitting an issue.
+To discuss the feature before you actually write the code you are welcome to do it by first submitting an issue.

 ### Description
 Briefly describe the feature you want.